Cryoglobulinemia: Classification

-Since the first description of cryoglobulinemia in association with the clinical triad of skin purpura, joint pain, and weakness by Meltzer et al. in 1967, the percentage of cryoglobulinemic diseases described as essential cryoglobulinemia or idiopathic cryoglobulinemia, that is cryoglobulinemic disease that is unassociated with an underlying disorder, has fallen.
-Currently most cases of this disease are found to be associated with premalignant, malignant, infectious, or autoimmune disorders that are the known or presumed causes for the production of cryoglobulins.
+Since the first description of cryoglobulinemia in association with the clinical triad of purpura, joint pain, and weakness by Meltzer et al. in 1966, the percentage of cryoglobulinemic diseases described as essential cryoglobulinemia or idiopathic cryoglobulinemia (cryoglobulinemic disease that is unassociated with an underlying disorder) has fallen.
+Currently, most cases of this disease are found to be associated with premalignant, malignant, infectious, or autoimmune disorders that are the known or presumed causes for the production of cryoglobulins.
 This form of non-essential or non-idiopathic cryoglobulinemic disease is classically grouped into three types according to the Brouet classification.
-The classification distinguishes three subtypes of cryoglobulinemic diseases based on two factors, the class of immunoglobulins in the cryoglobulin and the association of the cryoglobulinemic disease with other disorder.
-The following table lists these three types of cryoglobulinemic disease, characterized on the monoclonal immunoglobulin(s) comprising the involved cryoglobulin, percentage of total cryoglobulinemic disease cases, and class of disorders associated for each type.
+The classification distinguishes the subtypes of cryoglobulinemic diseases based on two factors: the class of immunoglobulins in the cryoglobulin and the association of the cryoglobulinemic disease with other disorders.
+The following table lists these three types of cryoglobulinemic disease, characterized by the monoclonal immunoglobulin(s) comprising the involved cryoglobulin, the percentage of total cryoglobulinemic disease cases, and class of disorders associated with each type.

-The monoclonal or polyclonal IgM proteins involved in Types II and III cryoglobulinemic disease have rheumatoid factor activity.
-That is, they bind to polyclonal immunoglobulins, activate the blood complement system, and thereby form tissue deposits that contain IgM, IgG (or, rarely, IgA), and components of the complement system, including in particular complement component 4.
-The vascular deposition of these types of cryoglobulin-containing immune complexes and complement can cause a clinical syndrome of cutaneous small-vessel vasculitis characterized by systemic vasculitis and inflammation termed cryoglobulinemic vasculitis.
+The monoclonal or polyclonal IgM proteins involved in Types II and III cryoglobulinemic disease have rheumatoid factor activity, meaning they bind to polyclonal immunoglobulins and activate the blood complement system.
+They therefore form tissue deposits that contain IgM, IgG or, rarely, IgA, and components of the complement system, including in particular complement component 4.
+The vascular deposition of these types of cryoglobulin-containing immune complexes and complements can cause a clinical syndrome of cutaneous small-vessel vasculitis characterized by systemic vasculitis and inflammation termed cryoglobulinemic vasculitis.
 Accordingly, type II and type III cryoglobulinemic diseases are often grouped together and referred to as mixed cryoglobulinemia or mixed cryoglobulinemic disease.
 The monoclonal IgM involved in Type I cryoglobulinemic diseases lacks rheumatoid factor activity.

-More recent high resolution protein electrophoresis methods have detected a small monoclonal immunoglobulin component in type III cryoglobulins and/or a micro-heterogeneous composition of oligo-clonal (i.e., more than one monoclonal) immunoglobulin components or immunoglobulins with structures that do not fit into any classifications in the cryoglobulins of ≈10% of type II and III disease cases.
-It has been proposed that these cases be termed an intermediate type II-III variant of cryoglobulinemic disease and that some of the type III cases associated with the expression of low levels of a one or more isotypes of circulating monoclonal immunoglobulin(s) are in transition to type II disease.
+More recent high-resolution protein electrophoresis methods have detected a small monoclonal immunoglobulin component in type III cryoglobulins, a micro-heterogeneous composition of oligoclonal (i.e., more than one monoclonal) immunoglobulin components, and immunoglobulins with structures that do not fit into any classifications in the cryoglobulins of approximately 10% of type II and III disease cases.
+It has been proposed that these cases be termed an intermediate type II-III variant of cryoglobulinemic disease.
+Furthermore, it has also been proposed that some of the type III cases associated with the expression of low levels of one or more isotypes of circulating monoclonal immunoglobulin(s) are in transition to type II disease.

 Signs and symptoms

-The clinical features of cryoglobulinemic disease can reflect those due not only to the circulation of cryoglobulins but also to any underlying hematological premalignant or malignant disorder, infectious disease, or autoimmune syndrome.
-The following sections of clinical features focuses on those attributed to the cryoglobulins.
-Cryoglobulins cause tissue damage by three mechanisms; they can:
+The clinical features of cryoglobulinemic disease can appear due to the circulation of cryoglobulins.
+They can also appear due to an underlying hematological disorder, infectious disease, or autoimmune syndrome that contributed to the cryoglobulinemia.
+Clinical symptoms are diverse, as cryoglobulinemia may affect any organ system.